 I have written several scripts, poems, stories that I also perform live, and mostly non-fiction that experiments with the writing of history.
-I write the occasional piece of criticism but only from the position of choice about a piece that has moved me rather than as a practise of criticism as such, although much of my early writing would also fit that category.
+I write the occasional piece of criticism but only from the position of choice about a piece that has moved me.

-Each of these publications is freely available along with others not listed here but available on request from the author.
+Each of these publications is freely available along with others not listed here but available on request.

 Soon forthcoming books:

 Bordered Lives: Immigration Detention Archive (Berlin: Sternberg Press, 2020) in press.

 Fragile Crown: Empire, Collection, Restitution, (Chicago University Press)

 Cook’s New Clothes: Redressing Pacific History, London: Bloomsbury Press, 2020.

 ‘Museopiracy: Redressing the commemoration of the Endeavour’s voyage to the Pacific in Processions for Tupaia’, Third Text, (2019).
 In press.

 ‘NonWest by North: Marianne North and William Colenso’s responses to plantlife and the classification of economic botany’, Third Text journal special Issue on ‘The Wretched Earth: Botanical Conflicts and Artistic Interventions’, Shela Sheikh and Ros Gray (Eds), (2018) pp. 290-310.

 ‘The Senses, Presences and Beliefs in Indigenous Art History: Towards a recognition of non-Western historiography and methodology’, with Damian Skinner in Furthering, nurturing and futuring Global Art Histories, special issue of Kunstlicht, (2018), pp. 72-80.